dhthwy/r/README.md

 "That was 20 years ago.
 May be the only photo in existence from that time.
 Fit.
 Healthy.

 Women tried.
 But I couldn't speak.
 Hell, it's almost that many years since I ran into you.
+Nothing for holidays.
+Nothing at all during all that time.
+Lame ass excuses turned out to be two-faced lies.

 See I've always had devil beast jerks like you entrenched in my life.